 This is my every-day tarot journal, although I don’t write in it every day.
 Sometimes I’ll go weeks without touching it and some weeks it feels like it’s attached to me.
 I can definitely tell when I’m not writing in it, though – life seems to get out of whack.

 Whenever I’ve got something brewing that needs more creativity, or when I feel stuck, or when I’m caught in a loop in my head, I’ll pull a spread specifically about what’s going on.
-I’ve created more than 30 spreads for different topics or problems, so you can check them all out here, in The Secret Library of Tarot Spreads.
+I’ve created more than 50 spreads for different topics or problems, so you can check them all out here, in the Tarot Spread of the Week.

 Spew might be a better word.
 It’s like word-vomit on the page.

 I do this when brainstorming, product planning, Resistance-breaking, and all sorts of positive times.
 But it’s really great when I’ve got something ugly brewing in my mind.

 When it’s a big nasty problem, the journaling feels pretty awful while I’m doing it.
 There’s a lot of avoidance, plenty of “poor me” language, and there might be some snotty tears.
 But I’m always grateful afterwards.

 Just writing the nasty stuff down will relieve the pressure and anxiety.
 But, even better, there’s always something that bubbles up from my subconscious that helps me look at things differently and I can approach the problem with a better attitude and positive ideas.

 I really don’t know how I solved problems without it.

 The act of writing things down is magic, but the tarot cards often act as a trigger or challenge to my usual patterns, habits, and ways of thinking.
 Sometimes I want to throw my cards or my journal against the wall – but it’s exactly those times when I know I’m about to have a breakthrough.